magao-x/handbook/compute/nas.rst

 Using the Steward NAS
 ---------------------

 The easiest way to use the Steward NAS is to copy files on a MagAO-X machine to ``/srv/nas``.
-This path hooks up to the ``jrmales`` "share" on the NAS.
+This path hooks up to the ``jrmales0`` "share" on the NAS.
 The files will then be visible on any other computer with the ``/srv/nas`` mount.
 For organization, make a ``/srv/nas/users/<your username>`` folder to hold your files.

 You can also access the share from your own computer, as described in the next section.